Tagged: Chapter 17 Flaws & Fixes

 How did it go?
 Here is another thought for you: stop attempting full swings until you are supple enough to have your entire back pointing at the target, ie. at the top of the backswing, your back should be perpendicular to the target line.
 If you can’t do that, settle for a half or three quarter swing until you have achieved greater flexibility.

 I have one more suggestion: go on YouTube and search under “Golf’s Greatest Secret” Swar Det.
 There, you will find a compilation of videos chronicling the instant of impact by the games greatest players.
 It sure looks to me like the hands are opposite the middle of the left (target side) thigh when the club handle and head release.
 One more thing, no one I know of has ever suggested that the driver swing and the short iron swing are identical.
 That, in so far as I am concerned, is total bu$$shit.
 In every video I have ever studied the driver shaft of a pro golfer, at impact, is more vertical than the wedge shaft.
 I think it is the height of ignorance to show photos of top pros hitting the driver when teaching how to hit a stock seven iron.
 Finally, in a consummate act of Tathata Heresy, I insist that most top players could fit two driver head covers, one beneath the other, under the right (trail arm) and hit perfectly sound drives.
 That means that any statement our Tathata guide seems to make that will contradict that fact and the fact that the hands should be no further than 4″ to 5″ from the zipper of our trousers at impact should be viewed as total hor$$hit.
-Let me know if you think “Golf’s Greatest Secret”, or Tathata Golf Video imply anything different.
+Let me know if you think “Golf’s Greatest Secret”, or Tathata Golf Video imply anything different.02 21 at 2:28 pm #601126David,

 I just finished Day 18 and I would like you to view “Golf’s Greatest Secret” by Swar Det.
 I think his video and nearly every other video of a successful professional golfer that I have viewed, reviewed, and studied indicates that the driver swing and the wedge swing are different.
 By that I mean the driver shaft at impact is closer to upright than the wedge shaft.
 I am absolutely confident that the wedges, as well as the 9, 8,& 7-irons, show a forward shaft lean when struck by a professional.
 I also am totally confident that the swings in “Golf’s Greatest Secret” show that the hands release opposite the middle of the left (forward side) thigh.
-Finally, I don’t believe that any pro golfer hits a driver like he hits a seven iron.
+Finally, I don’t believe that any pro golfer hits a driver like he hits a seven iron.02 21 at 2:57 pm #601271This reply has been reported for inappropriate content.

 Hi Chester – I watched the video and see a lot of variation among the players.
 Several of the clips for driver swings were even hitting down on the ball.
 But no one is going to swing perfectly every time so that’s to be expected.